metagenomics/denbi-nanopore-training/docs/read_qc/ReadMapping_3.rst

   java -jar ~/genomeview-N42.jar

-Load the Wuhan-Reference and the mappings and inspect the mapping results.
+Load the Wuhan-Reference and the mappings (the sorted BAM files) and inspect the mapping results.
 Have a look on the mapping quality in particular.
 You can load data with: File->Load data... then choose the appropriate files.

 To see not only a fraction of the mappings go to File->Configuration->Short reads and change the "Maxiumum display depth of stacked reads" to a larger value.